<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[For Foods Sake]]></category>

-<guid isPermaLink="false">http://forfoodssake.org/?p=5179</guid>
+<guid isPermaLink="false">https://forfoodssake.org/?p=5179</guid>

 <description><![CDATA[&#160; What prepared you to be a farmer?
 I have lived in Decatur all of my life.
 My dad sold vegetables from the family garden off the back of his pickup truck for years.
 As kids we always helped dad.
 By 16, I started taking gardening more seriously.
 I was pretty excited about the new [...]]]></description>